ChefBingbong/kademlia-p2p-ts/README.md

 ## kademlia Distributed Hash Table For Peer Discovery In P2P Networks
 This project implements a Kademlia Distributed Hash Table (DHT) for storing and retrieving key-value pairs across a decentralised network

-..More documentatuon coming soon as this project is still a worm in progress.
+..More documentatuon coming soon as this project is still a work in progress.